soasme/PeppaPEG/README.md

 ```

 Next, you need to wrap up the source string in to a data structure `P4_Source`.

-When creating the `P4_Source` object, you also specify the rule ID.
-This will decides which rule to apply to the source when parsing.
+* Function `P4_CreateSource` returns a `P4_Source` struct.
+Except the source string, you also specify the rule ID, which decided the exact rule to apply when parsing.

 ```c
 P4_Source*  source = P4_CreateSource("Hello World", HW_ID);
 ```

 Now the stage is setup.
 All you need to do is to parse it and check the result.
+If everything is all right, it gives you a zero error code `P4_Ok`,
+otherwise other `P4_Error` codes.

 ```c
 if (P4_Parse(grammar, source) != P4_Ok) {